Transia-RnD/xls/XLS-LIMITED_TOKENS.md

 ## New Ledger Entry: `FToken`

 The `FToken` ledger entry is a new on-ledger object that represents the token issuance limits and related settings for an asset on the XRPL.
-This object is used to store the details of the token trust, including the maximum token limit and the current token count.

 The object has the following fields: